MeemMMorshed/SeleniumScraper/README.md

 # seleniumScraper
-Scrape trending videos on Youtube using Selenium and AWS
+Scrape trending videos on Youtube using Selenium hosted on AWS